griptape-ai/griptape-nodes-library-blackforestlabs/README.md

 ### FLUX.1 Kontext Image Edit

-Modify existing images using text instructions:
+Modify existing images using text instructions with Kontext models:

+- **Model**: Choose between `flux-kontext-pro` or `flux-kontext-max`
 - **Input Image**: Accepts both ImageArtifact and ImageUrlArtifact
 - **Prompt**: Edit instructions (use quotes for text replacement: `Replace '[old text]' with '[new text]'`)
+- **Aspect Ratio**: Choose from 3:7 to 7:3 ratios
 - **Seed**: For reproducible edits
+- **Prompt Upsampling**: Enhanced prompt processing
 - **Safety Tolerance**: Content moderation level (0-6, wider range than text-to-image)
 - **Output Format**: JPEG or PNG

+## Model Comparison

+### When to Use FLUX vs Kontext

+**Use FLUX Text-to-Image for:**
+- Traditional text-to-image generation
+- Ultra-high quality with FLUX Pro Ultra
+- Open-source workflows with FLUX Dev
+- Wide aspect ratios (21:9 to 9:21)
+- Raw, natural-looking images

+**Use FLUX.1 Kontext for:**
+- Advanced image editing workflows
+- Iterative editing with consistency
+- Text replacement in images
+- Character preservation across edits

 ## Example Workflows

 ### Basic Image Generation

-1. Add a **FLUX.1 Kontext Text-to-Image** node
+1. Add a **FLUX Text-to-Image** node
+2. Choose your model (flux-pro-1.1 for balanced quality/speed)
-2. Set your prompt: `"A small furry elephant pet looks out from a cat house"`
+3. Set your prompt: `"A small furry elephant pet looks out from a cat house"`
-3. Choose your aspect ratio (default: 1:1)
+4. Choose your aspect ratio (default: 1:1)
-4. Run the workflow
+5. Run the workflow
-5. The generated image will be available as an ImageUrlArtifact output
+6. The generated image will be available as an ImageArtifact output

+### High-Quality Generation

+1. Use **FLUX Text-to-Image** with `flux-pro-1.1-ultra` model
+2. Enable **Raw Mode** for natural-looking results
+3. Use wide aspect ratios for cinematic shots

 ### Image Editing Pipeline

 ![Example Flow](images/example-flow.png)

-1. **Generate Base Image**: Use Text-to-Image to create your starting image
+1. **Generate Base Image**: Use FLUX.1 Kontext Text-to-Image to create your starting image
-2. **Edit the Image**: Connect the output to Image Edit node
+2. **Edit the Image**: Connect the output to FLUX.1 Kontext Image Edit node
 3. **Add Edit Instructions**:
    - Object changes: `"Change the car color to red"`
    - Text replacement: `Replace 'Hello' with 'Welcome'`